zisismaras/pipeproc/README.md

 ): Promise<string>;
 ```

 Returns the logId of the log we just acked.
-If our proc fetched multiple logs (using count > 1) all of the logs will be aknowledged as processed and the call instead of an id will return a range (`1518951480106-0..1518951480106-1`).
+If our proc fetched multiple logs (using count > 1) all of the logs will be acknowledged as processed and the call instead of an id will return a range (`1518951480106-0..1518951480106-1`).
 The next time the proc is executed it will fetch the next log after the above logId(or range).

 ### ackCommit